-While not a formal accountability relationship, the strives to be responsive to a range of stakeholders who are affected by its policies and practices. he Parliamentary Parties Panel and similar panels for the three devolved legislatures advice and information. he EC regularly engages in consultation exercises an extensive website and Facebook presence deliberately seeks out advocacy groups promoting electoral reform. esearch and post online for free download.
+While not a formal accountability relationship, the EC strives to be responsive to a range of stakeholders who are affected by its policies and practices.
+The Parliamentary Parties Panel and similar panels for the three devolved legislatures give the EC advice and information.
+In addition, the EC regularly engages in consultation exercises, maintains an extensive website and Facebook presence and deliberately seeks out advocacy groups promoting electoral reform.
+It also conducts research and posts it online for free download.
 Generally, the EC operates in a manner that conforms to the Freedom of Information law.

 Challenges